 Q. How much does the certificate program cost?

 A. The program cost is $85 which includes all course materials and continuing education units upon completion.
-This program is Approved by the National Association of Social Workers (Approval # 886480408-9377) for 8 continuing education contact hours.
+This program is pending approval by the National Association of Social Workers for continuing education contact hours.

 Q. Do I get academic credits for completing the certificate program?

 A. No, there are no academic credits for this program.

 Q. Can I receive continuing education units for completing the certificate program?

 A. This certificate program is pending approval by the National Association of Social Workers for continuing education contact hours.
 If you are not a social worker, we recommend contacting your local licensing board or the appropriate certification organization for your specific field to inquire about receiving continuing education units for this program.

 Q. What is the time commitment expected for completing the certificate program?

 A. The program was designed to complement a busy professional’s schedule.
 It is comprised of 11 modules over a 14-week period, to keep the pace manageable.
 Participants are expected to spend just 2 hours per week attending to the learning activities presented in the modules.
 The program seeks to facilitate successful completion of the certificate, so materials will be accessible on an unlimited basis, though the active discussion periods will be during the week in which the particular topic is being covered.